Determining Resistance: Dynamic Footrests – Update

 The telescoping feature provides up to 1.5” of movement and is adjusted by changing a spring.
 The installed default spring is Blue, which responds to 40 lbs. of force.
 Yellow (20 lbs.) and Green (60 lbs.) are also included in the package.

-The knee extension feature uses three Blue (Firm), dog bone shaped elastomers which can be changed out if worn.
-Clear (Soft) elastomers can be requested if less resistance is required.
+The knee extension feature uses three Blue (Firm), dog bone shaped elastomers and the resistance cannot be changed though the elastomers can be changed for wear.

 The plantar and dorsi flexion resistance cannot be changed.
 Blue (Firm) elastomers provide up to 10 degrees of movement in either direction.
 These can be changed out if worn.